-Adding a Public Ingress endpoint to a ROSA Private-Link Cluster
+Adding a Public Ingress endpoint to a ROSA PrivateLink Cluster

-The is an example guide for creating a public ingress endpoint for a ROSA Private-Link cluster.
+This is an example guide for creating a public ingress endpoint for a ROSA Private-Link cluster.
 Be aware of the security implications of creating a public subnet in your ROSA VPC this way.

 architecture diagram showing privatelink with public ingress